Kampong Mata-Mata: Geography

 Mata-Mata is located in the central part of Brunei-Muara District.
 It is also located on the outskirts of Bandar Seri Begawan, thus functions as a suburb of the capital.
 It neighbours the settlements of Katok to the north and Beribi to the south-east.

 Mata-Mata consists of three main clusters of settlements, namely: Mata-Mata (original settlement), Perpindahan Mata-Mata and Mata-Mata Landless Indigenous Citizens' Housing Scheme.
 Perpindahan Mata-Mata (literally 'Mata-Mata Relocation') is a housing area established for a group of village residents in Kampong Ayer who had been relocated to live on land.
 Mata-Mata Landless Indigenous Citizens' Housing Scheme is also known as Katok 'B' Landless Indigenous Citizens' Housing Scheme even though the settlement is not contiguous to the original Katok settlement area.

 Administration

 Apart from being a village subvidision, Kampong Mata-Mata has also been subsumed under the municipal area of the capital Bandar Seri Begawan.

+Demography

+The area of the village is 48,121 hectares with a total of 1,392 houses built with a total population of 6,699 people consisting of 3,387 males and 3,312 females including 254 seniors.
+That number includes about 20 percent of the Chinese community.
+The community is special because, when Ramadan nears, the residents hold a village sangkai every Friday night at the worship center.
+This custom has been passed down from generation to generation.
+With the village's Requiem Prayer Council, which incorporates all the people in encouraging cooperative effort including other yearly events like the Hari Raya Aidilfitri Celebration.

+Economy

+The traditional foods sold such as kalupis, penyaram, wajid, ulat-ulat (a type of thick porridge like cendul but white in color), surabai and celapam (included in sumboi-sumboi) were well received.

+Infrastructure

 Education

 The levels of education available in Mata-Mata only include primary and secondary.
 There are a few public primary schools as well as Katok Secondary School which are run by the government's education ministry.
 The Ugama or Islamic religious primary education, which has been made compulsory for Muslim pupils in Brunei, is also available in Mata-Mata.
 They are provided in a few religious schools which share grounds with the primary schools in Mata-Mata and they are run by the Ministry of Religious Affairs.